 “This never happened to the other fellow.”

-The inexperienced Lazenby is often cited as the film’s biggest flaw but I thought he was quite good as 007.
-He’s not my favorite Bond but I liked him a lot.
-Lazenby was careful not to imitate Connery and he is able to make the character his own.
-Ironically, non-actor Lazenby stars in the only Bond movie where Bond is properly fleshed out.
+The inexperienced Lazenby is often cited as the film’s biggest flaw, but I thought he was quite good as 007 (I liked him a lot).
+Lazenby was careful not to imitate Connery, and he is able to make the character his own.
+Ironically, non-actor Lazenby stars in the only Bond movie where the character is properly fleshed out.

-On Her Majesty’s Secret Service is a little too long.
-The very first action sequence occurs 90 minutes into the film — that’s pretty strange for a movie of this type.
-But once the action (finally) kicks in there is no reason to complain; there are some truly exciting sequences, among the best-staged in the franchise.
+In addition, On Her Majesty’s Secret Service is a little slow.
+The very first action sequence occurs 94 minutes into the film — that’s pretty strange for a movie of this type.
+But once the action (finally) kicks in, there is no reason to complain; there are some truly exciting sequences, among the best-staged in the franchise.

 Conclusions & Final Thoughts:

-On Her Majesty’s Secret Service is a solid, almost great action movie — I really appreciate the innovations — but it’s something that I admire more than I love.
-I do see why so many are drawn to it.
-I do agree that this is one of the franchise’s most interesting and strongest movies.
+On Her Majesty’s Secret Service is a solid, almost great action movie — I really appreciate the innovations.
+Frankly, the more times I watch the movie, the more I like it.
+I definitely see why so many are drawn to it.
+While hardly a perfect movie, I do agree with the film’s passionate cheerleaders that this is one of the franchise’s most interesting and strongest movies.
 Color, 142 minutes, Rated PG.

 James Bond will return